5 ideas to support women in the workplace after a pandemic setback

 You don’t need a large staff with committees.
 Smaller businesses can connect employees with role models in the community willing to spend time on career mentoring.
 Build your local community of small business leaders—including women of diverse backgrounds.
 It’s worth the effort.

 5. Practice corporate and community philanthropy.

 Explore channels outside your core business that still fit your scope and budget.
 For instance, Principal® Foundation partnered with nonprofit microlender Kiva to support 3,356 women small business owners across 19 countries in 2020.

 Women as much as men deserve to become business professionals with fulfilling careers.
 We knew this long before the pandemic, and we can’t let a setback become a crisis.

 Your own business may depend on it—not to mention our economy.

 - For more ideas to help your employees and business, check out our resources.

-Insurance products issued by Principal National Life Insurance Co (except in NY) and Principal Life Insurance Co. a member of the Principal Financial Group®, Des Moines, IA 50392.
+Insurance products issued by Principal National Life Insurance Co (except in NY) and Principal Life Insurance Co.
+Plan administrative services offered by Principal Life.
+Principal National and Principal Life are members of the Principal Financial Group®, Des Moines, IA 50392.